EESI/MetaBERTa/README.md

 ## Pipeline Features

-- **Customizable Language Models**: Users can choose between BERT and Roberta architectures as their language model for metagenomics analysis.
+- **Customizable Language Models**: Users can choose between BERT and Roberta and BigBird architectures as their language model for metagenomics analysis.
 This flexibility allows for fine-tuning or transfer learning based on specific requirements.

 - **Training**: The pipeline supports training the selected language model on metagenomic data.
 Users can provide their training data and specify the necessary hyperparameters to train the model.